L-Blondy/up-fetch/README.md

 DONT extend upfetch instance

+# types

+See the [type definitions](https://github.com/L-Blondy/up-fetch/blob/master/src/types.ts) file for more details

 # Options

 All options can be set either on **up** or on an **upfetch** instance except for the `body`